xdFai/ASCNet/README.md

-# This is the code of paper "ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping", the full code will be made public after the manuscript is accepted.
+# This is the code of paper "ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping".
+The model is uploaded, and the full code will be made public after the manuscript is accepted.
 [[Paper]](https://arxiv.org/abs/2401.15578)

 # Real Destriping Examples